Chamisul

+Etymology

-Chamisul is a brand of soju manufactured by South Korean company HiteJinro.
-It is the most popular brand of liquor in the world.
-The name "Chamisul," meaning "dew" in Korean, was created by Son Hye-won, the representative of Cross Point to represent the dew on the bottles of cold soju.
+The name "Chamisul", meaning "dew" in Korean, was created by Son Hye-won, the representative of Cross Point to represent the dew on the bottles of cold soju.
 It is also the Korean-reading of the hanja Jin-ro (眞露), the name of the company.
-Chamisul Original is 20.1% ABV, and Chamisul Fresh is 17% ABV.
+First introduced in 1998 with it’s bamboo charcoal filter to remove impurities and making it have a rich taste.